In our previous text about architecture in Dalmatia

 The beautiful Mediterranean town with a lot to see - its heritage museum, baroque palace and archaeological findings (find out more about it here).
 Not all Istrian cities date back to prehistoric periods.
 One has a specific and interesting story.
 The foundation stone of the little town Rasa was laid on in August 1936 by Benito Mussolini.
 The town was created and built for coal miners who worked nearby.
 That is why most of the buildings look the same, as they presented the houses for the miners.

-, as well.
+.
 The importance of architecture is also being showed during the days of architecture in Istria.
 Numerous events being held for over a month tackling urbanism challenges and promoting architecture.
 If you want to see modern and contemporary architecture, Rovinj is the place to be - admire Hotel Eden (19th century) or Hotel Lone.

 Visit Istria, stay in one of our beautiful villas